romaneul/sh-over-avs-demo/README.md

 2. Discover and Control a Light device [5 Minutes]
-- Run `node bin/avs-sh-gateway.js` to start the AVS SH Client
+- Run `npm run client` to start the AVS SH Client
 - Run a Proactive Discovery - this will send the Event `events/discovery.json`
 - Control device via voice: "Alexa, turn on living room"
 - Control device via app